arbor-sim/arbor/doc/tutorial/nmodl.rst

 cable cell is :math:`\partial_t U_m = i_e - i_m` (for multi-CV cells we have
 additional terms that can be neglected here, see :ref:`cable_cell`), this behaviour is expected.
-The current clamp provides a positive :math:`i_e` and our ion channel model is supplying the transmembrane current :math:`i_m = 0`.
+The current clamp provides a positive :math:`i_e` and our ion channel model is supplying the trans-membrane current :math:`i_m = 0`.
 To understand the latter part, consider the channel model file we just added

 .. code-block::